jackgallivan/8080-emulator-space-invaders/README.md

 1. Download the zip file for the [current release]() for your respective operating system.
 2. Extract the contents of the the zip file to a location on your PC.
 3. Run "./main" inside the program folder to start the emulator.
-The ROM files and all necessary dependencies are included

 ## Compile Instructions